pleiszenburg/bewegung/docs/getting_started.rst

 The video frames are *rendered in parallel*.
 The ``processes`` parameter of the ``Video.render`` method defines the number of parallel rendering processes.
 It is set to the `number of logical cores`_ of the computer's CPU(s). ``bewegung`` evaluates every layer once per video frame and composes all layers to an image - the actual video frame.
 Because of the parallel nature of ``bewegung``, the *generation of frames may occur out-of-order*.
 However, the video frames are always forwarded to the video encoder in the right order.

+Videos can be encoded with different encoders.
+By default, ``bewegung`` encodes to ``H.264``.
+In the above example, a gif-encoder is used instead - producing an animated gif-file.

 .. _number of logical cores: https://docs.python.org/3/library/multiprocessing.html#multiprocessing.cpu_count

 Prepare Tasks